AndyZzzZzzZzz/AndyZzzZzzZzz/README.md

 Data Scientist | Software Developer
 -----------------------------------

-I have hands-on experience in data analysis, machine learning, and software development, with a strong background in Python, C++, JavaScript, and SQL.
-My recent projects include a dynamic C++ bank simulation program and a comprehensive grade management app developed in Python.
-I have also conducted advanced research in epidemiology that involves statistical modeling and cluster analysis.
-I'm passionate about leveraging technology to solve complex problems and am always eager to learn and collaborate on innovative projects.
+I love diving into data analysis, machine learning, and software dev with Python, C++, JavaScript, and SQL.
+Recently, I built a C++ bank simulation and a Python grade management app.
+I also did some cool epidemiology research involving statistical modeling and cluster analysis.
+Always excited to tackle tech challenges and collaborate on innovative projects!

 * 🌍  I'm based in Vancouver
 * ✉️  You can contact me at [zkpAndy@outlook.com](mailto:zkpAndy@outlook.com)